Best VPN for Small Business Remote Teams 2026: IT Setup Guide

 Considerations: Speed can be more variable on distant servers compared to NordVPN or ExpressVPN, though performance is generally adequate for standard remote work activities.
 A 30-day money-back guarantee provides risk-free testing.

-Best For: Freelancers with multiple devices, digital nomad couples sharing a subscription, or budget-conscious remote workers who need reliable security without premium pricing.
+Best For: Solo freelancers with multiple personal devices, digital nomad individuals sharing a subscription across their own devices, or budget-conscious remote workers who need reliable security without premium pricing.

 Support: 24/7 live chat available for all paid tiers.